CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_ARRAY_INSERT (json_doc, json path, json_val [, json path, json_val] ...)

-  The **JSON_ARRAY_INSERT** function returns a modified copy of first argument.
+  The **JSON_ARRAY_INSERT** function returns a modified copy of the first argument.
 For each given <json path, json_val> pair, the function inserts the value in the json array addressed by the corresponding path.

   The (json path, json_val) pairs are evaluated one by one, from left to right.
 The document produced by evaluating one pair becomes the new value against which the next pair is evaluated.